izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/Analytics.md

 ## Telemetry Sinks

-Horde can both collect telemetry data in its own database, and forward it on to other telemetry sinks.
+Horde can collect telemetry data in its own database and forward it to other telemetry sinks.

-Telemetry sinks can be configured through the `Telemetry` property in the server's [Server.json](../Deployment/ServerSettings.md) file.
+You can configure telemetry sinks through the `Telemetry` property in the server's [Server.json](../Deployment/ServerSettings.md) file.

 ## Metrics and Aggregation

-To allow efficient aggregation of analytics data over large time periods, Horde aggregates telemetry events into running metrics for each time interval.
+To provide efficient aggregation of analytics data over large time periods, Horde aggregates telemetry events into running metrics for each time interval.
 This aggregation is performed according to rules specified in the `Telemetry.Metrics` section of the globals.json file (see [MetricConfig](Schema/Globals.md#metricconfig)).